Drug testing & screening

 Drug testing is frequently required for employee drug screening, pre-employment drug screening, accident investigations, DOT re-certifications, and sometimes in workers’ comp cases.
 FastMed works with hundreds of companies throughout Arizona, North Carolina, and Texas that need occupational health services (OHS).
 Our providers are also certified by the Federal Motor Carrier Safety Administration (FMCSA) to perform Department of Transportation (DOT) exams.

 Essentially, all FastMed locations are drug test clinics, since we provide drug testing services at our 100+ FastMed sites.
-Our convenient walk-in clinics open early and stay open late, 7 days a week, 365 days a year to serve your drug screening needs.
+Our convenient walk-in clinics open early and stay open late to serve your drug screening needs.
 Our on-site laboratories are also available to turn around fast, professional drug screening results.

 With our many drug test clinics, there’s a good chance there’s one near you.
 No appointment is necessary.
 If preferred, advance sign-in is available online for shorter wait times.

 What is a drug screen?

 Most drug screens require a urine sample, provided on site, to be tested for a number of controlled substances.
 These include cocaine, amphetamines, phencyclidine (PCP), and marijuana.
 Tests may also be done to detect alcohol or high levels of prescription drugs and sedatives such as Valium.

 If you are taking prescription medications, please bring the pill bottle or a note from your doctor with you to your visit.
 This is particularly important if the prescription is for a narcotic pain reliever, muscle relaxer, or tranquilizer.
 You will also need a state-issued photo ID.

 Types of drug tests